§ 163-231. Voting absentee ballots and transmitting them to the county board of elections.

 (3) Place the folded ballots in the container-return envelope and securely seal it, or have this done in the voter's presence.

 (4) Make the application printed on the container-return envelope according to the provisions of G.S.
 163-229(b) and make the certificate printed on the container-return envelope according to the provisions of G.S.
 163-229(b).

-The person in whose presence the ballot is marked shall at all times respect the secrecy of the ballot and the privacy of the absentee voter, unless the voter requests the person's assistance and the person is otherwise authorized by law to give assistance.
-The person in whose presence the ballot was marked shall sign the application and certificate as a witness and shall indicate that person's address.
+The persons in whose presence the ballot is marked shall at all times respect the secrecy of the ballot and the privacy of the absentee voter, unless the voter requests assistance and that person is otherwise authorized by law to give assistance.
 When thus executed, the sealed container-return envelope, with the ballots enclosed, shall be transmitted in accordance with the provisions of subsection (b) of this section to the county board of elections which issued the ballots.

 (a1) Repealed by Session Laws 1987, c.
 583, s.
 1.